andrea-baldini/movies-website-ng/README.md

-# A complete movies webiste (build in progress with ng)
+# A complete movies SPA (build in progress with ng)

 <h3>A Single Page Application that allows you to view various categories of movies, do searches and see details (trailers, cast etc).</h3>